LispCookbook/cl-cookbook/type.md

   ((name :type number :initform "17")))
 ~~~

-throws a warning at compile time.
+signals a warning at compile time.

 Note: see also [sanity-clause][sanity-clause], a data